tallwireless/con-fi/README.md

 for wireless admins at conferences.
 The hope is to be able to provide the
 following:

- * Self Registration for Conference Guests
+ * Self Registration for Conference Guests (Completed)
- * Integrated RADIUS Server
+ * Integrated RADIUS Server (Completed)
  * MAC Address Blocking
  * User Management
- * Basic VLAN Assignment for Classes of Users
+ * Basic VLAN Assignment for Classes of Users (Partially Completed)
- * System packaged in Docker Containers or ablity to run it on bare metal
+ * System packaged in Docker Containers or ablity to run it on bare metal (Partially Completed)

+# Before Running
+Before running ConFi, please ensure the SSL certs are setup correctly as described in the README file in the SSL directory.

 # Running
 This project is meant to be running via `docker-compose`.
 The easy way to run